jxmot/github-graphql-snippets/README.md

 #### Pagination in Detail

-Using the **`/queries/user-verified-pagination-starred_repos.graphql`** I will attempt to explain how pagination works under the GitHub GraphQL API.
+Using the **`/queries/user-verified-pagination-starred_repos.graphql`** file I will attempt to explain how pagination works under the GitHub GraphQL API.

 First, open a GraphQL *explorer*.
 This example should also work with GitHub's [GraphQL Explorer](https://docs.github.com/en/free-pro-team@latest/graphql/overview/explorer).
 Open the Explorer and *paste* the following into it: